-- (b) highlight key issues, such as how to use any relevant equipment, tasks, and safety requirements. - 8.6.3.
-Without limitation, You must ensure that each Workplace Induction covers: - (a) the conduct You want to see from each Worker, and the responsibilities of each Worker, especially in relation to attendance, punctuality and who to contact if they are sick, - (b) Workers' compensation insurance, which covers Workers if they suffer a work-related injury or illness, - (c) any signs or symbols warning of different hazards, ensuring each Worker understand what they mean and what the dangers may be, - (d) any PPE requirements and explain when and why it is necessary to wear it.
-This includes requirements such as: - (i) sunscreen and hats for outside Workers and the need to regularly reapply sunscreen, - (ii) wearing safety equipment such as goggles, masks/face shields, respiratory protection, protective eye wear, ear plugs, hairnets, long sleeve shirts, boots, gloves (including stainless steel chain mesh gloves, Kevlar cut resistant gloves and disposable chemical resistant gloves), and - (e) the importance of staying hydrated.
+- (b) Workers' compensation insurance, which covers Workers if they suffer a work-related injury or illness - (c) any signs or symbols warning of different hazards, ensuring each Worker understands what they mean and what the dangers may be - (d) any PPE requirements and explain when and why it is necessary to wear it.
+This includes requirements such as: - (i) sunscreen and hats for outside Workers and the need to regularly reapply sunscreen - (ii) wearing safety equipment such as goggles, masks/face shields, respiratory protection, protective eye wear, ear plugs, hairnets, long sleeve shirts, boots, gloves (including stainless steel chain mesh gloves, Kevlar cut resistant gloves and disposable chemical resistant gloves) and - (e) the importance of staying hydrated.
 You must provide each Worker with access to drinking water, including the ability to refill water bottles. - 8.6.4.
 You must confirm that You have completed the Workplace Induction in accordance with the Arrival Report requirements set out in 13.6.